BetterDiscord/docs/docs/plugins/basics/settings.md

 ```
 :::

 In this case, the button ends up blue instead of red.
-While not entirely desireable, it does not cause unexpected issues.
+While not entirely desirable, it does not cause unexpected issues.
 This same concept can be applied to adding new settings that did not exist.

 The key here is the call to `Object.assign()`.
 This function extends objects using other objects, essentially combining and overriding the keys.
 [MDN has a great explanation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) of the details of how this works.
 In this case, the order is important.
 You want the loaded data to override any existing value in the default object, so the loaded data comes last in the list.
 You'll notice that the target object is an empty object `{}`.
 If you use the default settings object instead, that __object will be modified__ so when you go to use it again in the future the values may be overridden.
 Using `{}` means a new object will be created and returned.
 An equivalent and more verbose version is shown below: